mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

                 Registry</a></h3>
             <p>Finally, you need to register with the SBIR Company Registry (operated by the Small Business
               Administration).
-Post-registration, you’ll receive a Business Concern Control ID (SBC ID), which you’ll need to include in your FastLane application.</p>
+Post-registration, you’ll receive a Business Concern Control ID (SBC ID), which you’ll need to include in your Research.gov application.</p>
           </div>
         </li>
       </ol>